CaseyWongWc/thisisbeautiful/README.md

 - [ ] Optimize enemy spawning algorithm for better performance
 - [ ] Add comprehensive unit tests
 - [ ] Better error handling for edge cases

+## Communication Guidelines

+- When requesting changes, be specific about which feature or component you want to modify
+- Before implementing major changes, confirm with the user first
+- If encountering issues or errors, document them clearly in the "Known Issues" section
+- Reference specific files when discussing code changes
+- Focus on one feature/change at a time to avoid introducing multiple issues

+## Project Context

+- This project is based on a previous Java implementation that was more complex
+- Future goals include implementing spawners for items and NPCs
+- The project is sensitive to changes - avoid making untested modifications
+- When in doubt about implementation details, ask for clarification rather than making assumptions
+- Reference the original Java version when appropriate for understanding complex mechanics

 ## User Suggestions